Home / Our Blogs / SEO

 3. Indexing and De-Indexing Problems

-• Manual actions or penalties.
+• Manual actions or penalties

-• Sudden deletion or URL restructuring.
+• Sudden page deletions or URL restructuring

 Indexing and De-Indexing Problems